VivianWilde/desi-api-drafting/userdocs/userdoc.md

 ## Usage
 In most cases, simply running the function with the required arguments will get you what you need.
 Filters are specified as a dictionary.
 For instance `{"program":"dark","fiber":">100"}` would be a valid filter.

 The only non-obvious argument is the `release` parameter.
-TODO explain this.
+Meaning and possible values are explained in [Release](#Release)
 ### `DesiApiClient` Class
 For more fine-grained control over the inner workings of the library, such as cache configuration, you can create an instance of the `DesiApiClient` class.
 The class essentially holds configuration variables which are used by its class methods.
 For instance,
 ```python